ctoec/ece-reporter-support/docs/update-from-a-file.markdown

 Then, in that same row, enter in the following columns:
 - Last funding period

-In the FIRST of those two rows, enter in the new funding and/or space type by completing the following columns:
+In the SECOND of those two rows, enter in the new funding and/or space type by completing the following columns:
 - Funding type
 - Space type
 - First funding period